Best RN to BSN Programs in Pennsylvania (Online & Campus) – 2021 Rankings

 • Provide an official transcript showing 60 semester hours of prerequisite courses in Nursing, English, Humanities, Anatomy and Physiology, Microbiology, Sociology, Growth and Development, and Psychology have been completed.

-What are the 10 Best Accredited RN to BSN Programs in Pennsylvania (Online & Campus) for 2020?
+What are the 10 Best Accredited RN to BSN Programs in Pennsylvania for 2021?

 Program Overview: At Drexel University, you can earn a 100% online RN to BSN degree.
 Drexel University’s College of Nursing and Health Professions is recognized by employers all across New England as one of the top producers of quality BSN-educated RNs in the region.
 With full-time enrollment, you can complete the program in just 12 months thanks to the school’s generous credit transfer policy, and there are absolutely no on-campus requirements to concern yourself with.
 You will also have access to the school’s WW Hagerty library and numerous other resources.

 • Drexel University utilizes state-of-the-art software that allows you to use your computer to virtually examine patients and upload videos to show your mastery of course content.